 Top 4 Characteristics of a Best-in-Class Resident Assistant Resume

-- Summary Tie in your major accomplishments with your best skills and personal traits in a few sentences, telling employers exactly who you are as a job candidate.
+- Summary In your summary statement, be sure to tie in your major achivements with your best skills and personal traits in a few sentences, telling employers exactly who you are as a job candidate.
 For example: “Diligent Resident Assistant with 2 years’ experience attending to student needs and activities, encouraging a positive environment.”

 - Skills Browse through the job description to note relevant skills, match them with your own abilities, and add them to this section.
 Lay equal emphasis on practical skills such as housekeeping and facilities maintenance, counseling and administrative support, as well as soft skills such as problem-solving, multitasking, conflict resolution and empathy.